LaansDole/RAG-Anything/README.md

 ### FastAPI Service (Backend)

-Spin up a minimal API server to query and process documents using RAG-Anything with LM Studio.
+Spin up a minimal API server to query and process documents using RAG-Anything with any OpenAI-compatible backend (LM Studio, Ollama, vLLM, DeepSeek, etc.).

 Quick start (using uv):